shadowridgedev/vget/docs/YouTube.md

 Video URL may be few types.
 First type - combined video stream, video and sound comes togeter.
 This stream have quality cap - combined stream have maximum 720p.
 And second type of the stream split stream: video and sound streams provided as separate URLS.
 This split streams have no quality limitations, so you may download 4k videos.
 Here a lot of other types of streams like 3d streams.
 You can find out what types of stream youtube used to be on Wikipedia: http://en.wikipedia.org/wiki/YouTube#Quality_and_codecs

-Currently I see no correct way of handling split streams, (two separate files or merge two streams on the fly) vget works only with 720p.

 # Source

 [YouTubeParser.java](/src/main/java/com/github/axet/vget/vhs/YouTubeParser.java)